dappmesh/dappmesh/CONTRIBUTING.md

-# Contributing to DataDiver
+# Contributing to DappMesh

-Welcome, and thank you for considering contributing to DataDiver.
+Welcome, and thank you for considering contributing to DappMesh.
 Your support helps us build a better project.
 This document provides guidelines for contributing to DataDiver.
-By participating in this project, you agree to abide by its terms.
+By participating in this project, I want you to know that you agree to follow its terms.

 ## Code of Conduct

-DataDivers are committed to fostering a welcoming community.
-[The Code of Conduct](./CODE_OF_CONDUCT.md) outlines our expectations for participant behavior, as well as the consequences for unacceptable behavior.
-We ask that you read and follow our Code of Conduct in all your interactions within the project.
+DappMesh is committed to fostering a welcoming community.
+[The Code of Conduct](./CODE_OF_CONDUCT.md) outlines our expectations for participant behavior and the consequences for unacceptable behavior.
+We'd like you to read and follow our Code of Conduct in all your interactions within the project.

 ## How to Contribute